Why is the Wispr digital otoscope $1,495?

 The camera in the Wispr is specialized for the medical industry.
 It is 1 mm on a side and features a resolution of 249 x 249 pixels giving an image size of 0.5 MB.
 Because the camera is so small, it requires a lot of light.
 This was one of our first challenges; how do we keep the device small while giving the camera enough light?
 If we were to place LEDs around the camera, the size would become too large, and LEDs get too hot to be used in the sensitive ear canal.
 Our solution was to use fiber strands to surround the camera and bring light from a distant LED.
 There are almost 800 fiber strands surrounding the camera in a tube just a bit bigger than 2 mm.
 Each of the fiber strands is smaller than a human hair.
 We package the light, camera and fiber strands in a unit called the Optics Module Adapter (OMA) that is removable from the body of the Wispr.
-Because the OMA is field removable, we can provide customers with upgraded capabilities with little disruption when they are available.
-An important design feature of the OMA is that the camera is at the very end of the “barrel.”
-This places the camera in the optimal position to be able to “see” the entire ear drum, even in cases of partial obstruction from wax.
+Because the OMA is field removable, we can provide customers with upgraded capabilities when they are available with little disruption.

 The display and user interface

 Built-in to the Wispr is a round LCD touch screen.
 The round screen reflects the round geometry of the ear drum.
 The touch screen displays the live image and also provides the capability of reviewing previously stored images.
 An intuitive user interface was implemented for navigating the features of the device.
 We borrowed features of the user interface from common consumer devices such as smart phones.
 There is both video and still image capability.
 The video capability was particularly difficult to implement, but has the important benefit of getting the perfect look at a squirmy 3 month-old’s ear drum.